stevereiner/cmis-graphrag/README.md

 For Neo4j KG building and GraphRAG, the Neo4j neo4j-graphrag python package was used

-Uses FastAPI, has REST apis.
-Question and CMIS folder path forn env varibles, answer in terminal output
+Question and CMIS folder path from env varibles, answer in terminal output

 # Info on CMIS